Hendejac/titanic_ml/index.md

 In total there were really about 15 titles, some unique titles like "Mlle./Mme. (meaning Mademoiselle)" were converted to Miss., because they were rare and meant the same thing.
 This could be done for some of the other rare titles, and might be a place of improvement for further iterations of the process.
 Each of these titles were converted into One-hot Encoding (OHE), and used in the prediction.
-Surprisingly this information actually hindered the success rate and was not used directly used in the final GBC model.
+Surprisingly, this information actually hindered the success rate and was not used directly used in the final GBC model.
-Where this information was helpful was in the processes of predicting and filling in the missing ages.
+This information, however, was helpful was in the processes of predicting and filling in the missing ages.
 Using the OHE of the titles for the GBR prediction of the ages improved the prediction by reducing the MAE of 9.9 years to 8.2 years.
 The ages predicted by the GBR using the OHE title data was used in the final GBC model.

 # The Final Data

 The final data set can be seen below.
-Here, all the categorical data has been converted to numerical values and all missing data has been added or those row/columns have been removed.
+Here, all the categorical data have been converted to numerical values and all missing data have been added or those rows/columns have been removed.

 |   |PassengerId |	Survived |	Pclass |	Sex |	Age	      | SibSp |	Parch |	Fare    |	Embarked |
 |--:|-----------:|---------:|-------:|----:|----------:|------:|------:|--------:|---------:|